 At the end of each quarter the College Registrar will identify and review all students who have a term 0.0 GPA and who have been assigned all "F" grades for that term and distribute the list to the Student Advisors.
-If no communication occurs, the Student Advisor will process them as a withdrawal and notify the student that they are not permitted to enroll in future terms until contacting the Admissions Re-entry coordinator.
+If no communication occurs, the Student Advisor will process them as a withdrawal and notify the student that they are not permitted to enroll in future terms until contacting the Director of Enrollment.